 In 1963 Charity Commisssion were asked for permission to use the larger field as a playing field & alterations to the scheme.
 It was proposed and agreed that application be made to use the field owned by the Charity as a site for children's playing field also for a Village Hall Pavilion and providing sporting activities for the parish.
 This information be given to the then constituted Village Hall Committee who purchased the field for £650 from the John Wilkinson Charity.

-Financial support from two local charities 2006 - 7
+Examples of the financial support from our two local charities in 2006 - 7

 John Wilkinson Charity - Charity no. 527746

 Middle Rasen Pre - School £1,058.43

 Middle Rasen Poor Lands & Poor Meadows Charity